 The Company is a defendant in four putative securities class actions pending in the United States District Court for the District of New Jersey.
 See Roby v.
 Ocean Power Technologies, Inc., et al., Case No. 3:14-cv-03799-FLW-LHG; Chew, et al. v.
-Ocean Power Technologies, Inc. et. al., Case No 3:14-cv-03815-MAS-DEA; Konstantinidis v.
+Ocean Power Technologies, Inc. et al., Case No 3:14-cv-03815-MAS-DEA; Konstantinidis v.
 Ocean Power Technologies, Inc., et al., Case No. 3:14-cv-04015-FLW-DEA; Turner v.
 Ocean Power Technologies, Inc., et al., Case No. 3:14-cv-04592.
 The Company's former Chief Executive Officer is named as a defendant in each of the lawsuits and the Company's Chief Financial Officer is named as a defendant in two of the lawsuits.
 The complaints allege claims for violations of §10(b) and §20(a) of the Securities Exchange Act of 1934 arising out of public statements relating to a now terminated agreement between Victorian Wave Partners Pty.
 Ltd. and the Australian Renewable Energy Agency for the development of a wave power station (the "VWP Project").
 All four complaints seek unspecified monetary damages and other relief.
 On August 12, 2014, five motions for appointment of lead plaintiff were filed.
 The motions also seek to consolidate the actions.
 The Court has not ruled on the motions.
 The cases are still in their preliminary stages and defendants have not yet responded to the complaints.

 On July 10, 2014, the Company received a demand letter ("Demand Letter") from an attorney claiming to represent a shareholder demanding that the Company's Board of Directors establish an independent committee to investigate and remedy alleged breaches of fiduciary duties by the Board of Directors and management relating to the VWP Project.
+The Company is continuing to evaluate the Demand Letter but has also invited the attorney to participate in the Section 220 Demand process discussed below.

 The Company also received a letter, dated August 19, 2014, (the "Section 220 Demand") from another attorney claiming to represent a shareholder demanding, pursuant to 8 Del.
 C. § 220, to inspect certain books and records of the Company relating to the VWP Project and the termination of Charles Dunleavy as the Company's Chief Executive Officer.
-The Company has not yet responded to the Section 220 Demand.
+The Company has received an additional Section 220 Demand relating to the same subject matter from an attorney claiming to represent a different shareholder.
+The Company has responded in writing to both Section 220 Demands and is working with the attorneys to address relevant issues.